 A 21-speed model means that there are three electric speed modes on the left handle of the handlebar.
 There are seven mechanical speed modes on the right handle of the handlebar.
 This gives 21 speed combinations in total.

 An electric bike, for each of its electric assistance modes, should also have seven or eight mechanical speeds.
 Once you master these combinations, this skill will help you have a smoother and more pleasant ride and will help save battery power.
 How to use e-bike gears?
 Read in this post.

 One piece non-foldable frame

-I recommend a one-piece non-foldable frame e-bike for cross-country trips.
+I recommend a one-piece non-foldable frame e-bike for cross-country road trips.
 Foldable electric bikes offer necessary flexibility on commutes and while maneuvering in city traffic.
 But, foldable e-bikes come in smaller sizes and this will not be optimal for out of the city rides.

 Consider a sporty sitting position